-NISV believes the goal of assessment is to support and enrich understanding.
+NISV believes the goal of amassment is to support and enrich understanding.
 Assessment is an integral part of teaching and learning.
-Through varied and rigorous assessment techniques, we hope to support and challenge children in their learning.
+Through varied and rigorous assessment techniques, we hope to support and challenge students in their learning.
 We aim to provide regular feedback on the learning process.
-The learning community (children, parents and teachers) are kept informed and involved about the learning process.
-Through our assessment procedure, we encourage children to be independent learners.
+The learning community (students, parents and teachers) are kept informed and involved about the learning process.
+Through our assessment procedure, we encourage students to be independent learners.